Axed Prasa CEO Zolani Matthews challenges his dismissal in court

 Matthews was suspended and subsequently fired as Prasa CEO earlier this month after the board accused him of failing to disclose his dual citizenship.
 Matthews holds British and SA citizenship.

-TimesLIVE reported previously that the Prasa board told Matthews that he failed to secure clearance from the State Security Agency.
+TimesLIVE reported previously that the Prasa board told Matthews he failed to secure clearance from the State Security Agency (SSA).

-Matthews in his court bid argues that security clearance was not a prerequisite for the job and that he had already lodged an appeal with President Cyril Ramaphosa challenging the SSA decision to not grant him “top secret” clearance.
+In his court bid Matthews argues security clearance was not a prerequisite for the job and that he had already lodged an appeal with President Cyril Ramaphosa challenging the SSA decision to not grant him “top secret” clearance.

-He also argues that he does not require “top secret” security clearance for the position and that it was the type of clearance SSA refused to grant him.
+He argues he does not require “top secret” security clearance for the position and that it was the type of clearance SSA refused to grant him.

-“In my application to SSA as well I did not mention any particular level of clearance.
+“In my application to the SSA I did not mention any particular level of clearance.
 That I needed ‘top secret’ security clearance must therefore have been an assumption on the SSA’s side.
 The board’s reliance on the issue of ‘top secret’ security clearance is opportunistic and unfortunate,” he says.

+Both the letters of my suspension and purported termination of employment were issued by the board, not the minister.
+The exercise of a power the board does not have is unlawful.Zolani Matthews, former Prasa CEO

 “I further informed her [SSA interviewer] that I would not renounce the citizenship during my probation period as that renunciation had certain personal reasons attached to it, namely that it was acquired in 1966 during the exile period and that my son lives and studies in England,” he says in the court papers.

-He also argues that the board does not have the power to terminate his employment and that such powers only reside with the minister of transport Fikile Mbalula.
+He argues that the board does not have the power to terminate his employment and that such powers only reside with transport minister Fikile Mbalula.

-This, he says, is confirmed by Prasa’s internal documents such as paragraph 3.1(c)(iv) of the board’s charter, which he says makes it clear that the board recommends to the minister – “the principal role of the board is to ensure compliance and performance through recommending the appointment of CEO and evaluating his or her performance”.
+This, he says, is confirmed by Prasa’s internal documents, including paragraph 3.1(c)(iv) of the board’s charter, which he says makes it clear the board recommends to the minister “the principal role of the board is to ensure compliance and performance through recommending the appointment of the CEO and evaluating his or her performance”.

-Matthews further says as a national government business enterprise as listed in the Public Finance Management Act, Prasa is under the control of the national executive, which means the power to terminate the CEO’s employment lies with the minister.
+Matthews says as a national government business enterprise, as listed in the Public Finance Management Act, Prasa is under the control of the national executive, which means the power to terminate the CEO’s employment lies with the minister.

 “As can be seen from the factual background set out above, both the letters of my suspension and purported termination of employment were issued by the board, not the minister.
-The exercise of a power that the board does not have is unlawful,” he says.
+The exercise of a power the board does not have is unlawful.”

 TimesLIVE